-Fire Safety Mini Book
+Build Fire Safety Mini Books

 Create mini lessons on fire safety in mini Fire Safety Books!
 Chances are, many students haven’t seriously thought about how they should react in an emergency situation involving fire.
 These books will help them to consider the do’s and don’ts such as calling 911, exiting the building quickly, and reuniting with their family or class at a designated meeting spot.
 To use, simply print our downloadable pages and have your students cut, assemble and complete with a stapler.

 Students can keep their mini books close at hand in their backpacks, desks, or at home.